OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/16-Testing_for_HTTP_Incoming_Requests.md

 ### Port Forwarding

-Port forwarding is another way to allow us intercept HTTP requests without changes of client side.
+Port forwarding is another way to allow us intercept HTTP requests without changes of client-side.
 You can also use Charles as a SOCKS proxy to act as port forwarding or uses of Port Forwarding tools.
-It will allow us to forward all coming client side captured traffic to web server port.
+It will allow us to forward all coming client-side captured traffic to web server port.

 The testing flow will be: